Idea-Maker-Agency/wplite/docs/components/button/README.md

 # Button

-A reusable HTML button component to standardize button rendering, improve maintainability, and ensure consistent styling and functionality across the project.
+A reusable HTML button component to standardize rendering, improve maintainability, and ensure consistent styling and functionality across the project.

 ## Usage